Disposable Bamboo Nappy Liners for Modern Cloth Nappy

 Many parents turn to cloth nappies because they don’t like the idea of throwing away two – three years’ worth of nappies before the child is toilet trained.
-Using Bamboo Flushable liners, makes using cloth nappies so much easier with less time spent cleaning poo off nappies.
+Using Bamboo Nappy Liners, makes using cloth nappies so much easier with less time spent cleaning poo off nappies.

 Using a liner is also recommended when using rash creams like Sudocream and bepanthen, as this style of cream will create a barrier on the nappy that can be difficult to wash out.
 We recommend using Coconut oil on baby’s bottom if they have nappy rash, and a little Corn Flour to help keep skin folds dry.
 These are great natural alternatives and work well with Modern Cloth Nappies.

 The liners can be cut, folded or pulled slightly to fit any sized nappy.
-The liners are especially great for when babies start solids, when everything changes!
+The liners are especially great for when babies start solids or are on formula, when it all changes!

 Our liners are 100% Bamboo, fragrance & chemical free, biodegradable and anti-bacterial.
 The measure 14cmx 28cm to fit most modern cloth nappies.
 There are 100 Sheets on each roll.